 graduate funding opportunities: $16,000 per student registered in a thesis-based PhD program per year, for up to four years of study.

-- Nationality: the program money will be awarded to exceptional undergraduate and graduate students from 25 designated countries.
+- Nationality: The scholarship money will be awarded to exceptional undergraduate and graduate students from 25 designated countries.

 - Number of Awards: Numbers not given.